Short film ‘Ocean Boulevard’ sheds light on addiction in Horry County

 The young filmmaker and Columbia native, Zoe Miller, hopes the film will help open the eyes of South Carolinians to the crisis impacting people across the state.

-“In Myrtle Beach, tourism often times overshadows drug addiction and we really just wanted to shed light on that,” said Moore.
+“In Myrtle Beach, tourism often times overshadows drug addiction and we really just wanted to shed light on that,” said Miller.

 One of the former addicts featured in the film, William Howsare, was born and raised in North Myrtle Beach.
 He says at one point in time he was sleeping in his car, parked behind dumpsters, constantly looking for the next fix.